socolofs/tamoc/README.rst

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 4.1.2:  Removed several debugging-type print statements throughout
+                the model to streamline and unify what is printed during standard model runs.
+Updated the conda_requirements.txt file to aid in installing required packages in existing virtual environments.
 Version 4.1.1:  Updated the `ambient` module `Profile3DT` object so that
                 out-of-range errors are avoided when trying to get data for times outside the data range.
 Single bubble particle